 During the Breathwork Session

-I desired a deeper relationship with my stepdaughters, and I wanted to heal my feelings of abandonment and finally earn a feeling of secure attachment.
+My overall goals for the retreat were to develop a deeper relationship with all my stepdaughters, to heal my feelings of abandonment, and to finally earn a feeling of secure attachment.

 My focus during our first session of breathwork on Saturday was to (1) heal the grief of my mothers death, (2) heal the hurt of the childhood neglect and abuse, and (3) heal the grief of my father’s sudden passing when I was 35 years old.